 The City of Garland receives treated water from the North Texas Municipal Water District (NTMWD).
 NTMWD supplies drinking water to approximately 1.6 million people in 13 member cities and 57 customer cities.
 Garland is one of the original member cities and one of the largest customers of the water district.

 The district draws its supply from five sources.
-The primary source is Lavon Lake with additional sources that include Jim Chapman Lake, Lake Texoma, Lake Tawakoni, and the East Fork Reuse Project, commonly known as the "Wetlands Project."
+The primary source is Lavon Lake with additional sources that include Jim Chapman Lake, Lake Texoma, Lake Tawakoni, and the East Fork Reuse Project, commonly known as the "Wetlands Project".
+Read about the newest supply source currently under construction, Bois d'Arc Lake.

 All of these reservoirs are owned by the United States Corps of Engineers which has the full authority to operate, maintain, and release water for flood control.
 NTMWD has water supply rights granted through permits by the State of Texas for use of the stored water in these reservoirs.
 View the current reservoir levels on the Texas Water Development Board website.